Founder and Admissions Officer:

 1) Proof of your score in the form of the test author issued score report, certificate or email you received after completing the test (JPG, scan, screenshot etc.)

 (2) Identity verification (ID) is required (JPG, scan, screenshot etc.).
 This can be a Birth Certificate, Driving License, Passport or similar type of Picture ID.
-This is a FREE service and we do not seek out translation services for documents submitted to us.
+This is a FREE service and GGR does not seek out translation services for submitted documents.
 Your documentation must therefore be written in a 'latin-script alphabet' or 'cyrillic alphabet'.
 Other types of documentation won’t be accepted.
 Your Picture, Name, Surname, and Date of Birth must be visible on your ID.
 The rest of your data can be masked/covered.
 Only scores by individuals who are 18 years old or older will be listed on GGR.

 (3) URL links to your test author's website containing your test and the latest norm.
 For inactive tests, read the information below.